JNavith/tailwindcss-theme-variants/README.md

 </article>
 ```

 We will revisit this example in the Semantics section below once the semantics feature is implemented 😁.
-Until then, you can reference [this plugin's documentation site's configuration](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/site/tailwind.config.js) for a general (but messy!) guide.
+Until then, you can reference [this plugin's documentation site's configuration](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/site/tailwind.config.js) as a rough and messy guide.

 # Semantics